 - Sweetened Condensed Milk -this is not the same as evaporated milk.
 It’s thicker and sweeter.

-This really is an easy recipe and practically foolproof!
-But there are a few things you need to know.
+This really is an easy recipe and really quite foolproof!
+But there are a few things that will make it easier and perfect every single time.

 - The pan – Butter the pan before starting.
 Once the caramel has finished cooking it will start to set up quickly.
 You can also line the dish with parchment paper or aluminum foil.

-- Microwave wattages vary and that means cook times vary too.
+- Microwave This recipe is made using an 1100 wattage microwave.
+Wattages vary and that means cook times vary too.
 You might need to adjust the cooking time depending on your microwave.
 Older microwaves tend to cook slower and lower than newer models.
+If you think the caramel is getting to done, back of the cooking time by a minute or two, test for doneness.
+If it’s not quite done cook at 1 minute intervals until it’s done.

 - How do I know if my caramel is done?
 You want to cook it to the soft-ball stage.
 How do I know when the caramel is at the softball stage?
 Do a softball test by dropping a small ball of caramel into a glass of water.
 Check to see how soft the caramel. is.
 The caramel should hold together in a ball and be pretty soft.
 Determine if the caramel is the consistency you would like.
 If caramel is a little too soft still microwave for another 1-2 minutes.
 I microwaved mine for 1 more minute and it still produced a very soft caramel.